Undergraduate Programmes

 BMath Wat; MInfo Tech CSU; PhD Info Sys Curtin; FHKLA; MIEEE

-LEE, Kenneth BSc Western Ontario; MBA Ottawa; DBA South Australia NG, William
+LEE, Allan BA HKU; MAcc CSturt LEE, Kenneth BSc Western Ontario; MBA Bradford; DBA Australia NG, William

 BA HKU; MBA Bradford